| Shropshire Union CanalShropshire Union Canal History

 this has long since been demolished.
 It used to cross a drive between Hinck's Plantation and Kynnersley (to

+the west).
 Directly south of the aqueduct and due east of Preston Upon The Wealds Moors was a junction

 where an arm was built heading east to Lubstree Wharf where a road and (later) a rail connection was made,